 Darkness stimulates melatonin production.
 Exposure to light, particularly that at the blue end of the spectrum, such as fluorescent lights and TV and computer screens, inhibits production.
 Additionally, the levels of melatonin decrease with advanced age to such a degree that some scientists proposed using it as a marker for aging.

 What else affects the production of melatonin?
 We all have experienced unpleasant effects of at least some of these factors: stress, jet lag, shift work or all-nighters, and are intimately familiar with the mental sluggishness and irritability that ensues.
 In research, higher levels of melatonin correlate with improved memory acquisition and performance.

 However, melatonin does more than just regulating our sleep.
 Several animal studies have demonstrated that it might extend life span.
 There are several possible mechanisms that could explain that possibility.

 Melatonin is one of the most powerful antioxidant substances in our bodies.
 There is a reason why it is called the “scavenger of free radicals.”
 Other antioxidants, like vitamins C and E, protect us from most oxidative damage, but they cannot convert some radicals, like superoxide anion radical, into oxygen.
-Melatonin increases production of glutathione, which in turn inactivates these bad radicals.
+Melatonin increases the production of glutathione, which in turn inactivates these bad radicals.

-Oxidative stress causes gene mutations in mitochondria, responsible for production of energy for the cells.
-Melatonin has a role in protection and repair of DNA in mitochondria.
+Oxidative stress causes gene mutations in mitochondria, responsible for the production of energy for the cells.
+Melatonin has a role in the protection and repair of DNA in mitochondria.
 Maintaining the homeostasis (a state of metabolic balance) in mitochondria is only one of the mechanisms through which melatonin can affect the process of aging.